flicksolutions/kulturreis/README.md

-# Setup a new Site

-1. use this template to create a new repo
-2. Set the secrets:
-   2.1.
-CYON_KEY: create new ssh-key, add public key in cyon 2.2.
-SSH_HOST: is the cyon server to connect to.
-   2.3.
-SSH_USER: is the cyon admin user
-   2.4.
-SSH_PATH: is the path on the folder: ~/public_html/\_domain-name
-3. Set the Variables:
-   This is just the PUBLIC_MAPTILER_TOKEN - found here: https://cloud.maptiler.com/account/keys/
-4. To enable syncing with the template change the Workflow permissions here: https://github.com/<gh-user>/<repo>/settings/actions
+- To enable syncing with the template change the Workflow permissions here: https://github.com/<gh-user>/<repo>/settings/actions
-5. Go live in setting the ENV-Variable PUBLIC_DEVMODE to false in this file: /.github/workflows/main.yml (That's for search-engines)
+- Go live in setting the ENV-Variable PUBLIC_DEVMODE to false in this file: /.github/workflows/main.yml (That's for search-engines)
-6. Enable the Push on the cyon-server on git-push by changing the main-workflow.

 ## Developing